syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Table Of Contents.md

 I> TOC is not supported in Silverlight, WinRT, Univeral, Xamarin and windows phone applications using DocIO.

-I> Updating TOC makes use of our Word to PDF layouting engine which may lead to the updation of incorrect page number due to its [limitations](help.syncfusion.com# "").
+I> Updating TOC makes use of the Word to PDF layouting engine that may lead to the updation of incorrect page number due to its [limitations](help.syncfusion.com# "").

-The following code snippet shows how to update a TOC in an existing word document.
+The following code example shows how to update a TOC in an existing word document.

 {% highlight c# %}
 [C#]

-//Open an input word template
+//Opens an input word template

 WordDocument document = new WordDocument(@”Template.docx”);

-//Update the table of contents.
+//Updates the table of contents.

 document.UpdateTableOfContents();

-//Save and close the Word document instance.
+//Saves and closes the Word document instance.

 document.Save("Sample.docx", FormatType.Docx);